Planning and special tools

-The power stretcher kit comes with extension sections so you can adjust the shaft length to the room dimensions.
+The power carpet stretcher kit comes with extension sections so you can adjust the shaft length to the room dimensions.
 It works by bracing one end against a wall while you embed the teeth of the head in the carpet about 6 in. away from the unanchored edge.
 As you force the lever down, the teeth dig through the surface fibers, grip the carpet backing and stretch the carpet.
 Before you release the handle, push the carpet into the tack strip directly in front of the head.
 Protect the wall or woodwork by resting the “pushing” end against a short length of 2×4 (see the stretching sequence below).

 The dial on the power head determines how deep the teeth dig into the carpet.
 The deepest setting works best for most carpets.
-Push down on the lever firmly to get a good stretch.
+Push down on the power carpet stretcher lever firmly to get a good stretch.
 You should feel the carpet stretch and see wrinkles disappear.
 Smaller spans require less pressure.
-If it takes all your strength to push down the lever, you're overstretching, and if it pushes down with little effort, the carpet isn't tight enough.
+If it takes all your strength to push down the lever, you’re overstretching, and if it pushes down with little effort, the carpet isn’t tight enough.
 To increase the force, lift the head free of the carpet, raise the handle, embed the head and try again.

 After stretching the length, use the knee kicker to set one side (the door side; Photo 9C).
-Also use the knee kicker to stretch confined areas where the power stretcher won't fit (Photo 9D).
+Also use the knee kicker to stretch confined areas where the power carpet stretcher won’t fit (Photo 9D).
 Set the teeth of the knee kicker into the carpet about 6 in. away from the wall and kick against it with the area above your kneecap (Photo 9).
 Immediately after kicking, embed the carpet in the tack strip with your hand to hold it in place.
 With more or harder kicks, you can “ratchet” the carpet tighter

 Step 4: Carpet stretching sequence